deep-learning-mit/staging/_posts/2022-11-09-how-cnns-learn-shapes.md

 Augmentation with addition of 'false' category.

-# Results
+## Results
-## Training Evaluation
+### Training Evaluation
 We first want to examine if the independent variables affect the model's training on the classification task.
 There is the possibility that with certain filter sizes, the model may not be able to encode enough information to differentiate circles and squares.
 More likely there is a possibility with the augmentations that we are using to force the CNN to learn a more difficult strategy, where the model fails to train to classify instances similar to the training set to start with.
 If training the model is unsuccessful, it means that CNNs under those conditions are incapable of finding any strategy to differentiate the two shape categories.

-## Conflict Set Evaluation
+### Conflict Set Evaluation
-To test the networks ability to employ global features we borrow the approach of [@baker2020local] that use "conflict examples".
+To test the networks ability to employ global features we borrow the approach of <d-cite key="baker2020local"></d-cite> that use "conflict examples".
 Conflict instances have the overall shape that aligns to its label, but the local features, such as stroke or texture do not.
 The premise is that it is easy for humans, that primarily use global information to differentiate shapes to successfully categorize these conflict sets.
 Therefore, it would be a good way to test if the trained CNNs use similar differentiating strategies as humans.

 {% include figure.html path="assets/img/2023-11-09-how-cnns-learn-shapes/conflictset.png" class="img-fluid" %}
 Figure *.
 Three conflict sets that obscure local features to contradict the global feature and ground truth label.

 We create three series of conflict sets for circle and squares that obscure its most distinguishing local features.
 The first set obscures the corner conditions - circles with one to two angular corners and squares with chamfered corners are included in this set.
 The second obscures line conditions - circles with angular lines and squares with curvy lines are created for this set.
 The third series targets the composition of strokes -  instead of continuous lines, we use series of parallel lines of varying angles to form a circle or square.

-## Filter Variation
+### Filter Variation

 {% include figure.html path="assets/img/2023-11-09-how-cnns-learn-shapes/filter_training.png" class="img-fluid" %}
 Figure *.
 Training evalution for variations in filter size of the convolution layer.